Compling2-Spring2023-SBU/main/README.md

 ## Class Log

+### Mon 20 Feb 2023
+- Today we reviewed HW05.
+- We finished our discussion of using [logic to define formal languages](readings/main.pdf)

+### Mon 15 Feb 2023
+- Class cancelled

 ### Mon 13 Feb 2023
 - Today we reviewed HW04.
 - We also discussed list comprehensions in Haskell (Chapter 5 in Hutton, up to 5.5).